How to Bathe Your Cat Without the Drama

 • They’re older or overweight and can’t groom properly

-Tip: Overbathing can dry out your cat’s skin and coat — so only do it when truly needed.
+Important tip: Overbathing can dry out your cat’s skin and coat — so only do it when truly needed.

 Prep work: your secret weapon

 A successful cat bath starts long before the water runs.
+Trust me on this one — preparation is everything.

 Before bath day: